reza-mirjahanian/awesome-blockchain/Bridges/Bridges.md

-# What Are Blockchain Bridge

-In the world of Web3, we’ve seen a boom in both L1 blockchains and L2 scaling solutions and ways to make them faster and more efficient.
-But with all these options, there’s also a growing need to move stuff, like money or data, between these blockchains.

 # What Are Blockchain Bridges? 🤔

 Blockchain bridges are basically software tools that allow separate blockchain networks to share information and assets.